asgeirtj/learning-cursor-and-git/README.md

 # Learning Cursor.sh and Git

-This project will document my journey of learning Cursor.sh, an AI-powered code editor, and Git, a distributed version control system.
+This project documents my journey of learning Cursor.sh, an AI-powered code editor, and Git, a distributed version control system.

 ## Goals